 A zip file contains one or more files that have usually been compressed to reduce file size.
 To open (unzip) such a file with Windows or Apple OS, just double-click on it.

 If you aren't using either of these operating systems, you may need to download and install a special piece of software that will zip and unzip files.

 Each entry option and a small number of component codes within our basedata have a gradeset code.
 This code identifies the grades that are available for that entry/component.
 The spreadsheet of gradeset codes for all awarding bodies is published by JCQ.

 Older series are on our basedata archive page.

 Time allowed set to zero

-As per the JCQ formats, we’ve set the Time Allowed for these components as ‘000’.
+As in the JCQ formats we’ve set the time allowed for these components as ‘000’.

-Students can spend as much time as they want on each component within the overall exam.
+Students can spend as much time as they want to on each component within the overall exam.